 The latest evolution of Patagonia’s “puff” series of jackets has the best warmth to weight ratio of any jacket the company has produced.
 Proprietary “Plumafill” synthetic insulation stays warm when wet and the weight of the jacket is low.
 It’s not as puffy (or possibly as warm) as other jackets on the list but is a great option for warmer trips when you want to keep the weight as low as possible.

-If you’re looking for a customizable, hand made product then look no further than the PCT Jacket from Nunatak.
-This synthetic fill jacket is one of the many great offerings from this cottage manufacturer.
-Designed for use in moist environments when you need reliable insulation.
-The PCT jacket is right at home on a thru-hike (it’s in the name).
+If you’re looking for a fully customizable, hand made product then look no further than the Skaha Down Sweater from Nunatak.
+This pullover “sweater” is one of the many great offerings from this cottage manufacturer.
+Designed for warmth, simplicity and low weight, the Skaha UL Down Sweater is right at home on a thru-hike and is made in the USA.

 Weight – 10.5OZ / 298g